 - Ideal for collaborative environments where agents need to share information and make decisions based on collective input, such as in swarm robotics or distributed sensor networks.

 The supervisor agent decides which agent to call next and communicates with each agent individually.
-This architecture includes a supervisor agent that manages the interactions among subordinate agents.
+This structure improves agent coordination and helps distribute specific tasks efficiently across different agents.

 Advantages: